SpikyCherry/DSA3101_group9/data/data_instructions.md

       data/raw/
       ```

-> ✅ **Note:** You do not need to unzip or rename the files.
-Just ensure the raw data is correctly placed in `data/raw/`.
+> ✅ **Note:** You do not need to rename the files.
+Unzip when necessary.
+Ensure the raw data is correctly placed in `data/raw/`.

 ---